leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/navigate/local_view.rst

    :Menu:      :menuselection:`View --> Local View --> Toggle Local View`
    :Hotkey:    :kbd:`NumpadSlash`, :kbd:`Slash`

-Global view shows all of the 3D objects in the scene.
+Global view shows all 3D objects in the scene.
 Local view isolates the selected object or objects, so that they are the only ones visible in the viewport.
 This is useful for working on objects that are obscured by other ones, or to speed up the viewport performance in heavy scenes.
 Local view is contextual meaning that is can be set per 3D Viewport.